Skip to content

 3. Shorter leak window.
 5-minute JWTs limit blast radius if a URL ever escapes a log or screenshot.

-# Request playback URL for a clip
+# Request playback URL for a media item

-GET /api/v1/projects/{project_uuid}/clips/{clip_uuid}/proxy
+GET /api/v1/media/{media_item_id}/proxy

 # Response